reuters-graphics/style/packages/guide/content/graphics-rig/ai2html/page.md

 </section>
 ```

+### Fluid vs. Fixed
+By default, your ai2html graphic will snap to **fixed** sizes according to the size of the parent container.
+This is great for the consistent label positioning and sizing, but it can lead to undesirably large margins in some contexts.

 If you would like your graphic to be fluid (responsive to the width of the parent container without snapping to pre-set sizes) you need to do two things: 1) Set the ai2html setting **responsiveness: fluid** in the Illustrator document.
 2) add the **.fluid** class to the section tag holding the graphic.
 Ex:

 ```